cainspencerm/Letterbot/README.md

 Following these commands, a user includes the title of the film or list.
 A partial title works, but might not produce the film or list a user wants.
 For instance, I can type:

--film ad astra
+*  -film ad astra

-The bot will then respond with an embedded film.
+The bot will then respond with an embedded film: Ad Astra (https://letterboxd.com/film/ad-astra-2019/).
 Likewise, I can type:

--list 1001 movies you must see
+*  -list 1001 movies you must see

 The bot will respond with an embedded list: 1001 Movies You Must See Before You Die (https://letterboxd.com/peterstanley/list/1001-movies-you-must-see-before-you-die/).